muskanTaza/Dash.Readme-docs/docs/GLOBAL COLLECTION ACCOUNTS/viewing-virtual-accounts-and-stablecoin-wallets/viewing-virtual-accounts.md

 To insert image post deployment

-### Viewing Collection Account Details
+### Viewing Virtual Account Details

-Once on the Collection Accounts screen, all Virtual Account details configured for collection are displayed.
+* Once on the Virtual Accounts screen, all Virtual Account details configured are displayed.
+* If you are configuring virtual accounts on behalf of other entities, the list of virtual entities configured for each entity are displayed.
+* <br />

 For each collection account, you can view the Account Name, Account Number, Currency, Bank, Swift Code (if applicable), and Local Routing Number (if applicable).

 <Image align="center" className="border" border={true} src="https://files.readme.io/5b25382-Screenshot_2024-02-16_at_6.11.22_PM.png" />